Online Programs & Activities:

 Additionally, Program Administrators are responsible for developing program-specific trainings at a level appropriate to the program/activity; program-specific training must cover participant codes of conduct; disability and other accommodations; safety and security protocols; first aid guidelines and medication management; and activities, risks, and responsibilities specific to each program/activity.

 The Director of Compliance is available to provide training sessions on the policy to university units.
 If you would like to schedule a training on the policy, contact us at firstname.lastname@example.org.

-We will offer one Training and Development session in Summer 2021 on the elements of the policy and best practices for safe youth development programs.
-This session will be offered virtually on Thursday, June 24th from 2:00-3:30PM.
-Once courses are open for registration, interested individuals can register through the Training & Development website at https://hr.uga.edu/employees/training/.
-We also plan to offer sessions of this training in Fall of 2021.
+We will offer two Training and Development sessions in Fall 2021 on the elements of the policy and best practices for safe youth development programs.
+There will be an in person training at the T&D Building on September 8 at 2:00PM and on online training on November 3 at 2:00PM.
+Interested individuals can register through the Training & Development website at https://hr.uga.edu/employees/training/.

 Online Resources to Complete Required Training: